 How to Break the Cycle of Oxycodone Addiction

 Quitting oxycodone is challenging, but success is possible if you complete a qualified detoxification program and the subsequent steps of a comprehensive continuum of care.
 At Hope by the Sea, you can learn coping strategies, relapse prevention techniques and drug-free alternatives for managing chronic pain.
-In addition to extended care, we offer outpatient programming and sober living homes.
+In addition to extended care, we offer outpatient programming.

 To learn more about our family-owned California addiction treatment center, make your confidential call for help today.